 Did Luke Botch the Census?
 A Historical Look at Luke 2

-Critics will tell you that Luke’s Christmas story is riddled with contradictions and historical goofs.
+Critics love to point out that Luke’s Christmas story is riddled with contradictions and historical goofs.
 That there’s a 10-year gap between Matthew and Luke’s timelines.
 That there was no census.
 That Quirinius wasn’t in charge.
 That Rome wouldn’t have done a census under a client king.
 That nobody traveled for registration.
-And that Luke was just making up details to get Jesus to Bethlehem.
+And that Luke was just making stuff up to get Jesus to Bethlehem to fulfill prophecy.

 1. Luke is not confused.
 His chronology is totally consistent.